f-str/f-str/README.md

 I'm studying for a Master's degree in Computer Science at the [University of Passau](https://www.uni-passau.de/) with a focus on Software Analysis, AI-Engineering, and Genetic Algorithms.
 Besides that I work part-time as a working student at [IAMDS](https://iamds.com/).
 There I am mainly involved in Backend development with [Spring Boot](https://spring.io/projects/spring-boot), [Flask](https://flask.palletsprojects.com/en/2.2.x/), [Apache Kafka](https://kafka.apache.org/), and many more.
-But also do a lot of DevOp, Software Architecture and AI-Engineering tasks.
+But I also do a lot of DevOp, Software Architecture and AI-Engineering tasks.
 In my spare time I spend way too much time ricing my [i3wm](https://i3wm.org/) Arch-GNU/Linux systems and working with and on various open source projects.

 ---